 Dining in Your Work Environment

 If you are eating in your work environment (break room, office, etc.), maintain six feet of distance between you and others.
 Individuals should not sit facing one another.
-Only remove your mask or face-covering to eat, then put it back on.
 Departments should remove or rearrange chairs and tables or add visual cue marks in employee break rooms to support social distancing practices.
 Wipe all surfaces in common areas, including tables, refrigerator handles, coffee machines, etc. after using them.

 Specific criteria has been developed for faculty and staff working in laboratory environments.
 View the General Cleaning for Labs & Adjoining Offices flier for more information.